microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

    ![bug_details](images/bug_details.png)

+With Azure DevOps and SonarQube,the capability is to not only show the health of an application but also to highlight newer issues.
+With a Quality Gate in place, you can fix the leak and therefore improve code quality systematically.

 ## Summary

-With  the **SonarQube** extension for **Visual Studio Team Services**, you can embed automated testing in your CI/CD pipleine to automate the measurement of your technical debt including code semantics, testing coverage, vulnerabilities. etc.
+With SonarQube direct integration with Azure Pipeline, you learnt how to have a quality management tool to ensure that your code is up to standards.
+You can embed automated testing in your CI/CD pipleine to automate the measurement of your technical debt including code semantics, testing coverage, vulnerabilities. etc.